costilladante/feedProject/README.md

         └───comments
 ```

-## Technology Stack:
+## 🛠️ Technology Stack

-These are the main libraries and framework that are being used in this project:
+These are the main libraries and frameworks that are being used in this project:

 - Typescript
 - React